FrontEndFoxes/curriculum/workshop/mini1.md

 },
 ```

-Inside the `loadNewDog` method instead of printing result to the console we will assign `response.data.message` (which is actually the image URL) to `currentDogLink` property
+Inside the `loadNewDog` method instead of printing result to the console we will assign `response.data.message` (which is actually the image URL) to `currentDogLink` property:

 ```js
 loadNewDog() {